Srishti-j18/adaptive-video/README.md

 ### FABRIC instructions

-To run this experiment on FABRIC, in a bash shell in your FABRIC JupyterHub environment run
+To run this experiment on FABRIC, in a bash terminal in your FABRIC JupyterHub environment run

 ```
 git clone https://github.com/teaching-on-testbeds/adaptive-video.git